iliabylich/iliabylich.github.io/_posts/2015-07-23-wrapping-javascript-library-with-opal.markdown

 # Time to wrap the code of the game

-As an enter point we are going to use global JS variable `currentApplication`.
+As an enter point we are going to use global JavaScript variable `currentApplication`.
 It has a property `game` (that, unexpectedly, returns instance of `Game` class). `game` has a `player` property (instance of `Player`) and `entities` property which is an object containing all entities on the map, their types and coordinates.
-You can easily find their JS implementations in the GitHub repository of the game.
+You can easily find their JavaScript implementations in the GitHub repository of the game.

 So, our main objects are:
 + `currentApplication`